dns-groot/2020_SIGCOMM_Artifact_157/README.md

           ```bash
           python3 Figure8.py ..\x64\Release\groot.exe
           ```
-     - The script dumps the log for each domain into the `logs/` subdirectory and in the end generates a summary file `Attributes.csv`.
+     - The script dumps the log for each domain into the `shared/logs/` subdirectory and in the end generates a summary file `Attributes.csv` in the `shared` folder.
      - `Attributes.csv` contains the following information for each domain:
         - Number of resource records
         - _Number of interpretation graphs built_